-The PI must list the names and department affiliations of each Co-PI in the proposal text and provide a vitae for each Co-PI.
+The PI must list the names and department affiliations of each Co-PI in the proposal text, and a vitae must be provided for each Co-PI.
 Only PDF versions of the Curriculum Vitae will be accepted.
 To view CV examples, please click on the subject area that is closest to your field of research: Arts, Engineering, Humanities and STEM.

 -- PAST, CURRENT, & PENDING GRANTS --

 This section is completed within the electronic CRC program application.
 List all internal and external grants awarded to the PI and any Co-PIs in the past 5 years (including FYAP, EIEG, and Honorary awards), as well as pending external grant proposals.
 Concurrent submission to other agencies will not cause prejudice in the review of your proposal.
 If you have received previous CRC funding, explain in the comments section of the award the outcomes of that funding, including research and creative results, and any external awards won as a result.
 Use of previous CRC funding is one factor in the evaluation of this proposal.
 Failure to include applicable CRC awards may result in proposal disqualification.

 -- BUDGET --